hashicorp/terraform-provider-azuread/docs/data-sources/access_package.md

 ---

 # Data Source: azuread_access_package
-Use this resource to retrieve information of existing access package.
+Use this resource to retrieve information of an existing access package.

 ## API Permissions
 The following API permissions are required in order to use this resource.

-When authenticated with a service principal, this data source requires `Entitlement.Read.All` role.
+When authenticated with a service principal, this data source requires `EntitlementManagement.Read.All` role.

 When authenticated with a user principal, this resource requires one of the following directory roles: `Catalog owner`, `Catalog reader`, `Access package manager` or `Global Administrator`.